rlfmendes/edge-gitops/README.md

 ## Overview

-- Create a new branch from the `clean` branch
+- Create a new branch from the main branch
 - Update deploy/expandTargets.json
   - add your regions / districts / stores for testing
     - do not use these prefixes - they are reserved for our demo cluster